Buoysel/Runner-Encounter-Teslas-Revenge/readme - instructions.txt

       * If the player is correct, the Runner will show a damage animation.
 The Runner will lose HP will the player gains HP.
       * If the player is incorrect, the Runner will damage the player, and the player will lose HP.
+If the player is on their last health, a hint will appear under the Runner.

 4. The 'Erase' button will remove a period, comma, or 'And' behind it.

 5. The 'Reset' button will restore the Run-on to its previous state.

-If the player is on their last health, a hint will appear under the Runner.
+6. If the enemy is out of health, the player loses, and it's game over.
+If the Runner is out of health, the player wins.
+In both cases, the hint text will tell the player to either press 'E' to exit the game, or press 'R' to restart the game.